 i don’t have a word for this but I have a distinct memory of it happening with art- the first time I went to the Institute of Contemporary Art in Boston (i was young, maybe high school freshman?)
 I was walking through all the exhibits and having my mind blown because I didn’t realize you could do that sort of stuff with art.
 Then I turned a corner to what I thought was going to be another exhibit but was actually a place to view the harbor, and everything looked completely different and magical.
 I probably spent 5 minutes just staring at those floating orange things they use to keep waste runoff containedAdam Strandberg

-The whole point of language is coordinating.
+The purpose of language is coordinating.
 Some linguistic use, of course, is adversarial and deceptive—but, just as fraud requires a high-trust society (otherwise no one would entrust a stranger with their savings), deception is a freerider atop genuine communication, and reputational sabotage freerides atop gossip’s genuine function as a channel for social information.
 As with parasites and mimics in the natural world, such entities are subject to frequency-dependent selection dynamics.
 If too many red dart frogs are phonies—are not actually poisonous, then predators begin ignoring their claims to protection (to toxicity).
 If an information channel is too often manipulated or exploited, rather than providing useful information, then it will quickly be ignored.

 Here, we have begun veering into culture—a shared cultural memory of residents, and their names, and their farms.
 And when we are attempting to coordinate more vague and abstract behaviors than physical landscape, our cultural affordances become crucial.
 We may speak to a certain vibe, by clustering adjectives, to coordinate a social event between different organizers, or a new product among different design and production teams: “a bit of a Pacific Islands thing, you know, with the tiki torches—I mean, not literally tiki torches, which are terribly démodé and tacky, but that kinda atmosphere.”